 - Epilepsy: surgical treatments for epilepsy.

-- Movement disorders: clinical and laboratory studies of deep brain stimulation for tremor associated with Parkinson's disease and other movement disorders, in adults and children.
+- Movement disorders: clinical studies of deep brain stimulation (DBS) for tremor associated with Parkinson's disease and other movement disorders, e.g asleep vs. awake DBS

 - Brain tumors: improved surgical treatments for adult and pediatric brain tumors.